-Computational structural model of an olfactory receptor structure for the odorant eugenol.

-The advent of quantitative high-throughput methods in genomics, transcriptomics, proteomics, and imaging has led to a growing need for automated analysis of large volumes of data.
-As a growing number of molecular cell components continue to be characterized, increasing numbers of scientists are beginning to analyze how much of the behavior of biological systems is determined by the complex dynamic interactions between these molecular components.
-Such developments are paralleled by an increasing demand on mathematical models and computational approaches.

-The research groups involved in Computational & Systems Biology are addressing a wide range of subjects including the computer simulation of the dynamical behavior of proteins at the molecular level, methods for the inference of structure and function of proteins, to the analysis of gene regulatory networks and genome evolution.
-Many of these projects are undertaken in collaboration with other research groups at the Biozentrum and often also with large international consortia.

-Some of the groups have access to a wet laboratory in which experiments are carried out.
-All group leaders from Computational & Systems Biology are also involved as research group leaders at the Swiss Institute of Bioinformatics (SIB) and support, in collaboration with the SIB, a competitive IT infrastructure that incorporates application-, database-, and web servers, large scale storage and backup facilities.

-Research Groups

-Prof. Attila Becskei Prof. Torsten Schwede Prof. Erik van Nimwegen Prof. Mihaela Zavolan

-Growth & Development
+Biomedical sciences have been revolutionized by high-throughput genomics, transcriptomics, proteomics, and imaging methods.
+These provide parallel and detailed measurements of a vast number of molecular entities, but also demand highly performant and sophisticated data analysis methods.
+Extensive experimental data sets can further support the development of mathematical models, which can be used to gain further insights into how biological systems behave.
+The Computational & Systems Biology research groups develop mathematical and computational approaches to study a wide range of biological systems, from individual proteins to individual bacterial cells to cell populations and animal organs.
+A recurrent question in these projects is how cells learn to respond and adapt to their environment, which may involve mutations in their genomes, emergence of specific circuits to regulate gene expression and other mechanisms.
+Many projects are carried out in the highly interdisciplinary research groups of the focal area, but many are also undertaken in collaboration with other research groups at the Biozentrum or with international consortia.
+Group leaders of the Computational & Systems Biology focal area are also research group leaders at the Swiss Institute of Bioinformatics (SIB).
+Furthermore, they contribute to sciCORE, the competitive scientific computing environment of the University.
+Research Groups Prof. Attila Becskei Prof. Richard Neher Prof. Erik van Nimwegen Prof. Torsten Schwede Prof. Mihaela Zavolan Growth & Development

 The spatial and temporal regulation of interactions between molecules is fundamental to life.
 Growth & Development is dedicated to understanding how these coordinated interactions lead to cell growth, cell division and the development of living organisms.
 Life is more complicated than a binary interaction of two factors and its regulation; various processes need to occur in parallel for a cell to function normally.
 For this reason, this research area covers a broad range of aspects from signal transduction, gene regulatory networks, cell division and cell cycle control to membrane transport, protein and mRNA transport, in a variety of experimental organisms such as bacteria, yeasts, worms, flies, fish and mammals.
 This broad spectrum of experimental systems and regulatory processes makes it possible to investigate the basis of organ development, cancer and muscle function.
 In these endeavors, collaborative arrangements with other groups at the Biozentrum, in particular those from the research areas Structural Biology & Biophysics and Computational & Systems Biology are sought.
 The research groups involved in Growth & Development are also involved in initiatives within the University and beyond, such as the Basel Stem Cell Network, the Basel Signaling Alliance and SystemsX.ch.

-Research Groups

-Prof. Markus Affolter

-Prof. Clemens Cabernard

-Prof. Fiona Doetsch

-Prof. Michael N. Hall

-Prof. Christoph Handschin

-Prof. Urs Jenal

-Prof. Erich A. Nigg

-Prof. Markus Rüegg

-Prof. Peter Scheiffele

-Prof. Anne Spang

-Prof. Martin Spiess
+Research Groups Prof. Markus Affolter Prof. Fiona Doetsch Prof. Michael Hall Prof. Christoph Handschin Prof. Urs Jenal Prof. Markus Rüegg Prof. Peter Scheiffele Prof. Anne Spang Prof. Martin Spiess